10 minutes Reading time

 Updated January 2020

-We’ve popped the cap open with the alcohol market this year, investigating the ins and out of what makes it tick.
-Through identifying and measuring a range of variables, we were successfully able to identify who’s had a little bit too much and who’s able to hold their liquor.
-Considering this industry is worth 68 billion, this is an analysis you’re not going to want to miss.
+We’ve popped the cap open on the alcohol market this year, investigating the ins and out of what makes it tick.
+Through identifying and measuring a range of variables, we were successfully able to identify who’s had a little bit too much and who’s able to hold their liquor when it comes to each brand’s digital marketing strategy.

-We’ve lapped up all the data and have dove into this industry deep.
+We’ve lapped up all the data and have dove deep into the UK drinks industry.
 Hundreds of data points analysed, multiple brands included, hundreds of socials investigated.
 This report contains it all.

 If you’re interested in seeing how your competitors are doing with their SEO strategy and how you can line your stomach to better compete with them on the search engine results pages (SERPs), this report is a necessity.